Picking a Christmas tree can be a difficult decision.

 Frosted Christmas trees receive a heavier coating of white, like a dusting of snow.

-Flocked trees receive a generous coating of white.
+Flocked trees receive a generous and dramatic coating of white.

 A wall tree is flat on one side, like a tree cut down the middle.
 When the flat side is placed against the wall, it gives the impression of a full-sized tree, but takes up much less floor space.